Lautaroef/loan_application_service/README.md

 }
 ```

-- **Retrieve All Loan Applications (Admin Only)** - GET /api/applications
+### Retrieve All Loan Applications (Admin Only)
-Requires JWT authentication and be logged in with an admin token.
-Admin-only endpoint to retrieve all loan applications.
+(GET `/api/applications`) Admin-only endpoint to retrieve all loan applications.
+Requires JWT authentication.
-Returns: List of all loan applications.

 ```json
 [
     {